danprince/typeshape/README.md

   * [Maybe](docs/combinators.md#Maybe)
   * [Not](docs/combinators.md#Not)

+# Todo
+ - [ ] Write a simple app that uses typecheck to lint errors in a codemirror input
+ - [ ] Break docs out into standalone website
+ - [ ] Create a REPL
+ - [ ] Write basic usage guide on composing schemas & custom errors
+ - [ ] Write advanced usage guide on writing types & combinators

 # Getting Started
 Typeshape exposes a `check` function which be used to check whether a value matches a given schema.